Group Handover for Drone Base Stations: Performance Analysis

-According to the simulation results, the time for one packet control packet transmission between BSs is approximately $7.5$ nanoseconds.
-The \textit{s-BS} sends one packet to the \textit{t-BS} for UE information and receives one packet from the \textit{t-BS} for acknowledgment.
-The total time to send one UE data from the \textit{s-BS} to the \textit{t-BS} is $15$ nanoseconds. $0.05$ seconds is the standard time for both our proposal and LTE standard.
+{ According to the simulation results, the time for one control packet transmission between BSs is approximately $100$ nanoseconds.
+The \textit{s-BS} sends one packet to the \textit{t-BS} for {indicating} information and receives one packet from the \textit{t-BS} for {the} acknowledgment.
+The total time to send one UE data from the \textit{s-BS} to the \textit{t-BS} is $200$ nanoseconds. $0.05$ seconds is the standard time for both our proposal and LTE standard.
 This time slot is required to start the handover process by UE and to update the core network about cell change.
-Unlike our suggestion, in LTE, the \textit{t-BS} sends the acknowledgment that the handover is completed to the \textit{s-BS}.
-This equates to a time of about $10$ microseconds.
-Another reason for the change in handover time in LTE is data sharing between BSs.
-While the data sharing process for one UE is $15$ nanoseconds, it is $1.5$ microseconds for $100$ UEs, and this value increases as the number of UEs increases, as in Figure \ref{fig:handofftime}.
+The reason for the change in handover time in LTE is data sharing between BSs. {The} data sharing process for one UE is $200$ nanoseconds, it is $0.2$ milliseconds for $1000$ UEs, and this value increases {linearly} as the number of UEs increases, as {shown} in Figure \ref{fig:handofftime}. }